nackdai/aten/scripts/README.md

 ## pre_commit.sh

-This is the helpder script to run the docker container and run `pre-commit` in the docker container.
+This is the helper script to run the docker container and run `pre-commit` in the docker container.

 **Usage:**